bkimminich/it-security-lecture/slides/01-00-introduction.md

 * Physical presence at lectures is mandatory and will be logged
 * Exercises are mandatory (unless explicitly marked as _optional_)
+* Exercises marked with ":pushpin:" might be done in the plenum
 * Active participation is encouraged.
 Otherwise at least be quiet
 * If you are done with the last exercise of the day, you may leave